SpaceTristan/Equestrium/README.md

 # Equestrium

-A platform for minting horses, racing them and betting on the outcomes
+A platform for racing your nfts and betting on them